-This is part of our ongoing series helping consumers better understand chemicals, chemistry, and product formulations.
-We translate the science, bust the myths, and give you an honest assessment, so you can make informed choices for your family!
+This is part of our ongoing series helping consumers better understand chemicals, chemistry, and cosmetic formulations.
+We translate the science, bust the myths, and give you an honest assessment of common ingredients in personal care products so that you can make informed choices for your family!

-What it is: Phenoxyethanol can be found naturally in green tea, but the commercial ingredient is synthetically produced in a laboratory creating what’s termed a “nature identical” chemical.
-Specifically, it’s created by treating phenol with ethylene oxide in an alkaline medium which all reacts to form a pH-balanced ingredient.
+Phenoxyethanol can be found naturally in green tea, but the commercial ingredient is synthetically produced in a laboratory, creating what’s termed a “nature identical” chemical.

-What it does: Fights bacteria.
-Most personal care products are made with a lot of water and a variety of nutrients (consider all of the natural oils and botanicals in Honest products!) which makes an incredibly hospitable breeding ground for microorganisms.
-What’s worse – the product might smell and look just fine, but be swarming with bacteria or fungi that are dangerous to your health.
-Effective preservatives are vital for ensuring safety!
+In the simplest terms, Phenoxyethanol is used to fight bacteria.
+Most personal care products are made with a lot of water and various nutrients which creates an incredibly hospitable breeding ground for microorganisms.
+What’s worse – the product might smell and look just fine but be swarming with bacteria or fungi that are dangerous to your health.
+Effective preservatives are vital for ensuring safety in all beauty products!

-Why we use it: We use phenoxyethanol in a very low concentration as a preservative in 5 of our products (Stain Remover, Multi-Surface Spray, Dish Soap, Hand Soap & Laundry Detergent) because the most accessible alternatives for these types of formulas include parabens and formaldehyde-releasing preservatives.
-Both are classes of chemicals with demonstrable evidence of potential health risks, whereas phenoxyethanol is very safe at low levels.
-It’s been tested on the skin and eyes and it is non-irritating and non-sensitizing at levels of 2.2% or lower while being effective at only 1% concentrations.
-The European Union and Japan both approve its use up to that 1% level and our formulas fall well below the recommendation at 0.5% or less (depending on the specific product).
+We use phenoxyethanol as a preservative in a few products (Multi-Surface Spray & Calm & Porefect Serum) because the most accessible alternatives for these types of formulas include parabens and formaldehyde-releasing preservatives.
+Both are chemicals with demonstrable evidence of potential health risks, whereas phenoxyethanol is very safe at low levels.
+When it comes to clean beauty, you want to go with personal care products that are cruelty-free and paraben-free.
+It’s been tested on the skin and eyes, and it is non-irritating and non-sensitizing at levels of 2.2% or lower while being effective at only 1% concentrations.
+The European Union and Japan both approve its use up to that 1% level, and our formulas fall well below the recommendation at 0.5% or less (depending on the specific cosmetic product).

 Even better, phenoxyethanol doesn’t react with other ingredients, air or light.
-This kind of stability makes it an especially effective preservative.
+This kind of stability makes it an incredibly effective preservative in cosmetics.

-Why we’re featuring it today: We regularly hear from customers concerned about this ingredient because there’s quite a bit of online controversy about its safety.
-You’ll find it being mentioned as everything from a developmental and reproductive toxicant to being linked to cancer.
+We regularly hear from customers concerned about this ingredient because there’s quite a bit of online controversy about its safety.
+You’ll find it mentioned everything from a developmental and reproductive toxicant to being linked to cancer.
 Fundamentally, it’s poorly interpreted science.

-Here’s the real deal: Most of the studies that have found significant negative health impacts are based on full-strength or high-dose exposures.
-In real life usage, exposures are quite small.
+Here’s the real deal: Most studies that have found significant negative health impacts are based on full-strength or high-dose exposures.
+In terms of actual usage, exposures are quite small.
 That’s why it’s approved at levels up to 1%.
 It’s all about the final formulation.

+As always, our products are Toxicologist Audited for long-term health effects and clinically tested for immediate reactions like irritation, which includes the use of phenoxyethanol.
 Have any other questions or concerns about phenoxyethanol?
-We’re happy to hear them and help you better understand this ingredient!
+We’re happy to hear them and help you better understand this cosmetic preservative ingredient!